 Of course, you should change

 yourdomain with your own domain name.
 To make things even more simple, let’s add that code together in a step by step tutorial and lets you access the WordPress admin area again.
-Please refer to step 2 below for steps with a screenshot on how to find the WordPress configuration file and add that code to it.
+Please refer to step 2 below for steps with a screenshot of how to find the WordPress configuration file and add that code to it.

-1. Fixing the blog URL in the Database
+1. Fixing the blog URL in the database

 Before starting, make sure you create a backup of your database even if the site is broken and you can’t access the admin area.
 There are many times when users want to mess with the database tables, and end up with a completely broken site and not just a problem of logging.